pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPfCluster.md

     --header 'x-xsrf-header: PingFederate'
   ```

-  The resulting response will be similar to this:
+  The resulting response resembles the following:

   ```json
   {